dgvncsz0f/rpmctl/README.rst

 ==========

 This has been heavily inspired by *yinst*, the official Yahoo! package manager [as of early 2011].
 This functionality is built-in into the tool, which is something I considered to be a very useful featured for a package manager to have.

+.. [#] Bear in mind that you can use this in any *text file* owned by a RPM package.